 At Ronald McDonald House Charities in Omaha (RMHC), we focus on keeping things as ordinary, unperturbed and boring as possible.

 Why?
 Because the families we serve are regular folks facing unfamiliar situations – families with kids diagnosed with medical issues that are sometimes rare, sometimes chronic and sometimes both.
 And they’re often hundreds of miles from home.
-Obviously, the last thing they need is more trauma, which is why we work extra-hard to make sure their new normal is as normal as can be.
+Obviously, the last thing they need is more stress, which is why we work extra-hard to make sure their new normal is as normal as can be.

 In other words, in this House, we take extraordinary measures to create ordinary times.